-I am a lecturer in this department and my expertise lies in the fields of communication and social interaction.
+I am a lecturer in this study area and my expertise lies in the fields of communication and social interaction.

 In my research, I explore how people engage in delicate activities in face-to-face interaction and how they manage difficult episodes of communication.
 I have studied how people complain about mistreatments, how they challenge other people’s perspectives, and how they share sensitive personal information.
 My research contributes to fundamental understandings of how humans communicate, and it also has practical implications for improving communication in health and social care services.

 I obtained my PhD in Education at the University of Verona with a dissertation on communication between staff and clients within Therapeutic Communities – rehabilitation programmes for people with mental health issues and/or substance misuse problems.
-I have done post-doctoral research at the University of Verona and the University of Nottingham in two main areas: dyslexia and communication in end-of-life care.
+I have carried out post-doctoral research at the University of Verona and at the University of Nottingham in two main areas: dyslexia and communication in end-of-life care.

-In this academic year I have taught the following modules:
+In the 2017-2018 academic year I have taught the following modules:

 (1) “Social Psychology and Communication” (undergraduate programmes in Social Psychology, Psychology, and Sport and Exercise Psychology).

-This module introduces students to fundamental aspects of human communication.
-It covers some fundamental approaches to thinking about communication within social psychology and other social sciences.
+This module introduced students to fundamental aspects of human communication.
+It covered some fundamental approaches to thinking about communication within social psychology and other social sciences.

-The module takes a social take on communication: how people use communication to create and maintain social relationships, to engage in social activities, and to build, maintain and modify the social realities they inhabit.
-The module explores how communication makes social life possible.
-It also looks at the other side of the communication/society coin: how social relationships and norms shape the ways in which people communicate.
-In order to do this, the module considers central domains of social life in which communication plays a key role: cooperation, conflict, and the sharing of personal experiences.
+The module took a social take on communication: how people use communication to create and maintain social relationships, to engage in social activities, and to build, maintain and modify the social realities they inhabit.
+The module explored how communication makes social life possible.
+It also looked at the other side of the communication/society coin: how social relationships and norms shape the ways in which people communicate.
+In order to do this, the module covered central domains of social life in which communication plays a key role: cooperation, conflict, and the sharing of personal experiences.

 (2) “Online research methods and media analysis” (in collaboration with Thomas Thurnell-Read”; postgraduate programmes in Global Media and Cultural Industries, Media and Cultural Analysis, Digital Media and Society, and Global Political Communication)

-This module introduces the principles of research design in relation to online research and media analysis.
-I have taught the qualitative approaches “Critical Discourse Analysis” and “Online Ethnography”.
+This module introduced the principles of research design in relation to online research and media analysis.
+I taught the qualitative approaches “Critical Discourse Analysis” and “Online Ethnography”.

-- Pino, M. (2018 accepted).
+- Pino, M. (2018).
 Invoking the complainer’s past transgressions: a practice for undermining complaints in therapeutic community meetings.
-Research on Language and Social Interaction, 51(2).
+Research on Language and Social Interaction, 51(2), 194-211.

 - Pino, M. (2017).
 I-challenges: influencing others’ perspectives by mentioning personal experiences in Therapeutic-Community group meetings.
 Social Psychology Quarterly, 80(3), 217—242.